devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

 In order to shape a shared vision for the example Jens creates a cover page (see [GIT]) representing his understanding of the vision.

 ## 06.01.2017: Mobile first?
+`Lukas Birn, Florian Bemm`
-Lukas Birn and Florian Bemm start developing screens following mobile first approach.
+Lukas and Florian start developing screens following mobile first approach.

 [GIT]: https://github.com/devonfw/devon-methodology/tree/master/ideation/MyThaiStar